weikangg/Heart-Disease-Prediction-Web-App/README.md

 ### Business Problem
 ```
 Currently, National Heart Centre Singapore (NHCS) experiences a high wastage of time and resources to run diagnostic tests for
-70%of all referrals from polyclinics who turn out to have no salient cardiac irregularities and did not need to see a specialist.
+70% of all referrals from polyclinics who turn out to have no salient cardiac irregularities and did not need to see a specialist.
 ```

 ### Solution & Business Opportunity